systemd/systemd/docs/BOOT_LOADER_INTERFACE.md

    discovered Windows installation might have the identifier `auto-windows` or `auto-windows-10` or so.).

-4. Similar, boot menu entries referring to Apple MacOS X installations should use the identifier `osx` or one that is prefixed with `osx-`.
+4. Similar, boot menu entries referring to Apple macOS installations should use the identifier `osx` or one that is prefixed with `osx-`.
 If such an entry is automatically discovered by the boot loader use `auto-osx` as identifier, or `auto-osx-` as prefix for the identifier, see above.